nihilence/codepron/README.md

 page will show Unfollow if a user is already followed and Follow if not.
 The button will work with AJAX requests to render the change while the request to the server is sent in the background.
 When clicked, followers or followed users will appear on user show page.
-Reactive preview search will also be implemented.

 [Details][phase-five]

 ### Bonus Features (TBD)
 - [ ] Fork option
 - [ ] Option for JS library inclusion
-- [ ] Tagging, search by tag
+- [ ] Tagging, search by tag/title/artist
 - [ ] 'Heart' button and counter for `PreviewShow` view
-- [ ] Pagination of previews index
+- [X] Pagination of previews index
 - [ ] Buttons to change position of textareas and preview
 - [ ] Hotkey map and bindings
 - [ ] Blogs